wellcomecollection/docs/rfcs/053-filtering-by-subject/README.md

 This is consistent with our existing API design.

 But do we add filtering/aggregations for subjects by ID?
-We find ourselves in a dilemma:
+How do we handle this in the front-end?

+Consider the following flows in the front-end:

+1. A user lands on the concept page for "mental health".

+    This includes a list of works with that identified concept.
+    When they click to see the full list of works, they should see filtered search results.

-*   We can't rely on filtering by label, because there may be concepts with similar/identical labels but which refer to different things. e.g. two members of the same family.
+    This filtered search must use ID filtering, because there may be concepts with similar/identical labels but which refer to different things. e.g. two members of the same family.

-*   We can't rely on filtering by ID, because not all subjects/genres/contributors are identified.

-From an API perspective, we could easily support both, but it's more complicated in the front-end.
+    Q: How do we distinguish this in the UI from a label search for "mental health"?

+    Q: Should a user be able to discover this filter through the search UI?
+    If they remove the filter, can they re-add it without going via the concepts page?

+2. A user is on a search page.
+    They want to filter by subject.
+    They click the dropdown to see a list of available subject filters, and pick one.

+    Q: Is the list of available subjects based on ID or label?
+    Is it a mixture of both?

-How do we choose which filter mechanism to use?
+    Q: How do we distinguish between a filter for the label "mental health" and the identified concept?

-How does an API client choose which filter mechanism to use?
+    Q: How do we distinguish between two identified concepts with the same label?

 Questions: